Are Grain Free Diets causing Heart Disease? An Overview.

 - They avoided grains BOTH because of the high carb load, but also because the low quality, highly inflammatory, genetically-modified grains in most pet food brands were (and are) creating problems for the pets that consumed them.

-These are the general aligning principles that many grain-free brands initially aspired to.
+These are the initial aligning principles that many grain-free brands aspired to.
 “Grain-free” became synonymous with a more wholesome, natural approach to dog food.

 All of that being said, not every brand in the grain-free category followed all these rules.
 This created a spectrum of quality within these brands.
 There’s no organization or representation behind the grain-free label.
 There is no independent monitoring of these foods.
 Some grain-free brands continue to be high quality while others are not.